Below is a description of the typical sequence of events in the career of a Penn AMCS grad student.

 - Switching between degree programs

-Those students who do not pass the Written Preliminary Exam upon arrival will ordinarily take the Masters Proseminar (MATH 500/501), and possibly one or more of the masters level courses in algebra (Math 502/503), analysis (Math 509/509), and probability (Stat 430 or 510), instead of the corresponding higher-level courses.
+Those students who do not pass the Written Preliminary Exam upon arrival will ordinarily take the Masters Proseminar (MATH 500/501), and possibly one or more of the masters level courses in algebra (Math 502/503), analysis (Math 508/509), complex analysis (Math 510), and probability (Stat 430 or 510), instead of the corresponding higher-level courses.
 These students need to pass the Written Prelim by the end of their first year, to demonstrate their ability to move on to more advanced material.

 There is no foreign language requirement for the Ph.D. in AMCS, but there is a teaching requirement.
 University regulations require students, whose native language is not English, to demonstrate their ability to communicate in English, before they may serve as teaching assistants.
 Those who cannot do so satisfactorily upon entry will take a special course in their first semester, designed to help them improve their English communication skills.

-Typically first year students spend the summer, following their first year, at Penn, and participate in a research project on an applied math or computational problem.
-Ideally the summer should be spent working in a "wet lab" (construed broadly), pursuing research related to the student's own research interest.
-Often these summer internships lead to the general field of research that the student will pursue in their dissertation work.
+Typically first year students spend the summer, following their first year, at Penn, participating in a research project supervised by an AMCS faculty member on an applied math or computational problem.
+Often these summer internships lead to the general field of research that the student will pursue in their dissertation work, and an AMCS faculty member who will serve as the student's thesis advisor.

 Second year students take more advanced courses of their choosing, in areas of mathematics and applied science connected to the field in which they plan to do their dissertation research.
 These courses enable students to attain a sufficient level of competence in the areas of study germaine to their Ph.D. thesis.
 (Exception: Those Ph.D. students who did not take the basic 600-level AMCS courses in their first year will need to do so in their second year.)
+Ideally an AMCS PhD student will have found the faculty member or members who will serve as his/her thesis advisor by the end of the Fall semester of their second year, and, in any case by the end of the Spring semester.
 As each student's program of study is, in a sense unique, it should be formulated in consultation with their advisor and must be approved by the graduate group chair.

 During the second year, students begin to participate in specialized seminars in areas of their mathematical and applied science interests.
 Some of these seminars feature faculty from other universities speaking on their recent research.
 Others involve graduate students giving talks on research papers they have read.
 Second year students are required to attend the AMCS Colloquium.